 Minmally mark regions of a document for an alternate view of it, while keeping its plain and simple view.
 One document, two views, compatible with any computer system and without need of special software.

-Hypertext Markup Language is simply a means for creating hypertext in addition to the basic markup for plain text.
+Hypertext Markup Language is simply a means for creating links (hypertext) in addition to the basic markup for plain text.
 Hypertext is when various contents (f.e. texts) reference each other and each are instantaneously ("hyperly") retrievable from the point of reference.
-The destination and the point of reference are each an "anchor".
-The destination anchor is within the same document or within another document.
+The destination address is within the same document or within another document.

 In other words, the term "hypertext" refers to the interconnectedness of the various parts of the document or with other documents.
 The term "markup" means it can be added as easily as typing.
-The term "language" simply means it can be interpreted somewhat consistently.
+The term "language" simply means it is a set of keywords.

 Start typing something, and then mark it up when helpful.
 Perhaps indicate the beginning of a new paragraph, or markup a numbered list or an unordered list.
 Maybe mark some text as a heading for a section.
 Or nothing at all, just leave it unmarked.

 This sample is also affected by the CSS rules of the stylesheet for this website.
 Turn off interpretation of CSS within the HTML viewer in order to see the default results of that HTML viewer.
 Or, create a new document with just the marks in the "Markup" section; no other HTML marks are needed, of course.